BlueAndGold - Irish In The NFL: Golden Tate Starts Brawl, McGlinchey Struggles, More

 "We're in good shape going forward," Harbaugh said.

-• Golden Tate (2007-09), WR, New York Giants: Was targeted six times for four catches and 20 yards in the Giants’ loss to the Rams … On the season, has 14 catches for 103 yards ...
-Also got in a brawl with Rams' defensive back Jalen Ramsey after the game.
+• Golden Tate (2007-09), WR, New York Giants: Was targeted six times and had four catches for 20 yards in the Giants’ loss to the Rams … On the season, has 14 catches for 103 yards.

-• Jerry Tillery (2015-18), DL, Los Angeles Chargers: Recorded three tackles (1.5 for loss) and one quarterback hit in the Chargers' defeat at the hands of the Buccaneers … On the season, has seven tackles, one sack, 2.5 tackle for loss and five quarterback hits.
+• Jerry Tillery (2015-18), DL, Los Angeles Chargers: Recorded three tackles (1.5 for loss) and one quarterback hit in the Chargers’ defeat at the hands of the Buccaneers … On the season, has seven tackles, 2.5 tackles for loss, one sack and five quarterback hits.

 • Drue Tranquill (2014-18), LB, Los Angeles Chargers: Broke his ankle in week one and is out indefinitely … Has one tackle this season.